slapplgod/rTPA/.github/README.md

 > [!WARNING]
 > Make sure to download the correct version!

 The installation for the plugin is similar to all other plugins.
+If you are using the latest version;

 1. Download the latest release.
 A .jar file will be downloaded.
 2. In your server files, locate the 'plugins' folder.
 3. Cut (Ctrl+X) and Paste (Ctrl+V) the .jar file into the folder.

+If you need a specific version of the plugin, you can locate them in the releases tab.

 ## Commands